Education, training and employment

 The law says we must provide you with expenses linked with employment, education and training.
 In particular:

-- We will give you a higher education bursary of at least £2,000 if you go to university, for every year of the course.
+• We will give you a Higher Education (HE) corporate bursary of at least £2,000 if you go to University, for every year of that course.

-- We will provide somewhere for you to stay during university holidays (or funding for this if you would prefer to make your own arrangements) if you are in full time higher education or full time residential further education and your term time accommodation is not available.
+• We will provide somewhere for you to stay during University holidays (or funding for this if you would prefer to make your own arrangements) if you are in full time HE or full time residential further education and your term time accommodation is not available.

 Virtual school